mkn8rn/SharpClaw/docs/Core-API-skill.md

     POST /channels/CHANNEL_ID/chat
     { "message": "What's the server status?" }

-Step 7 — Override to the transcription agent for a specific request.
+Step 7 — Override to the specialist agent for a specific message.

-    POST /channels/CHANNEL_ID/jobs
+    POST /channels/CHANNEL_ID/chat
     {
-      "actionType": "TranscribeFromAudioDevice",
-      "agentId": "TRANSCRIPTION_AGENT_ID"
+      "message": "Analyse this code for security issues", "agentId": "SPECIALIST_AGENT_ID"
     }

-  resourceId resolved from context defaults.
-Agent override is allowed because TRANSCRIPTION_AGENT_ID is in the context's allowed agents.
+  Agent override is allowed because SPECIALIST_AGENT_ID is in the context's allowed agents.

 Step 8 — Channel-level override.
-Set a different default audio device just for this channel.
+Set different defaults just for this channel.

+  Per-key endpoint overrides the context's default for this channel only:

-    PUT /channels/CHANNEL_ID/defaults/audiodevice
+    PUT /channels/CHANNEL_ID/defaults/safeshell
-    { "resourceId": "DIFFERENT_AUDIO_DEVICE_ID" }
+    { "resourceId": "DIFFERENT_CONTAINER_ID" }

-  Now jobs on this channel use DIFFERENT_AUDIO_DEVICE_ID.
-Other channels in the same context still use AUDIO_DEVICE_ID from the context defaults.
+  Other channels in the same context still use the context defaults.

-────────────────────────────────────────────────────────────────────
-ADVANCED EXAMPLE: Safe Shell Execution ────────────────────────────────────────────────────────────────────

-Goal: Submit an mk8.shell job on a channel with defaults so only the script needs to be provided.

-Assuming channel CHANNEL_ID already has:
-- A default agent with a role granting Independent on safeShellAccesses (wildcard)
-- A default safeshell resource (mk8.shell container)

-    POST /channels/CHANNEL_ID/jobs
-    {
-      "actionType": "ExecuteAsSafeShell",
-      "safeShellType": "Mk8Shell",
-      "scriptJson": "{\"operations\":[{\"verb\":\"Echo\",\"args\":[\"Hello from mk8.shell\"]}]}"
-    }

-resourceId is resolved from channel defaults (safeshell key).
-Agent is resolved from channel default.
-Permission is auto-approved via Independent clearance.

 ────────────────────────────────────────────────────────────────────
 ADVANCED EXAMPLE: Threaded Conversation with History